UU-ER/AdOpT-NET0/docs/source/Workflow.rst

 - Create the templates for the input data files.
 - Load and define input data (e.g., weather data, technology performance, demand data, etc.).
 - Define the modelling configuration (i.e., objective, global optimization settings, solver options, etc.).
-- Construct the model.
-- Solve the model and, possibly, incorporate options to lower the complexity of the model.
+- Construct and solve the model and, possibly, incorporate options to lower the complexity of the model.
 - Check the model diagnostics.
 - Obtain and interpret the optimization results.